robertjd/okta.github.io/_source/_docs/api/resources/oauth2.md

 ## Endpoints

-You can perform authorization and token operations, as well as create, configure, and delete Custom Authorization Servers, policies, rules, scopes, or claims.
+You can perform authorization and token operations, as well as create, update, and delete Custom Authorization Servers, policies, rules, scopes, or claims.

 * [Authorization Operations](#authorization-operations)
 * [Authorization Server Operations](#authorization-server-operations)